 Chicago knows how to party for Pride.
 The annual LGBTQ+ celebration takes over the city each June, with street fests, concerts, parties, and a massive parade.
 You’ll find the heart of the celebrations in Northalsted (also known as Boystown), the first official gay neighborhood in the country, but festivities take place all over the city.
 Check out all the best Chicago Pride events in Northalsted and beyond.

 Chicago Pride Fest

-This massive two-day pride celebration takes over Boystown every June.
+This massive two-day pride celebration takes over Northalsted every June.
 More than 100,000 revelers flock to the historic gay neighborhood to take part in the festivities, including three music stages featuring popular headliners, more than 100 arts and crafts vendors, food from local restaurants, drag shows, DJs, dancing, and more.

 You’ll find Chicago Pride Fest on Halsted Street between Addison and Grace.
 If you’re coming from downtown, take the Red Line ‘L’ train to the Addison stop.
 You can also take a cab, Uber, Lyft, or Divvy, but keep in mind there will be road closures.

 Chicago Pride Parade

 The Chicago Pride Parade is one of the most popular LGBTQ+ events in the city.
 The Parade concludes the city’s month-long celebrations with a famous 4-mile procession held on the last Sunday of June.
 Traversing through Northalsted, Uptown, Lakeview, and Lincoln Park, the annual event has grown into one of the largest parades in the country.

 The 51st annual parade starts at Broadway & Montrose, proceeds south on Broadway; then south on Halsted; then east on Belmont; then south on Broadway; then east on Diversey to Cannon Drive.